Skip to main content

 Intermediate

-Recognizing the connection between hormonal decline and factors opens a new avenue for proactive wellness.
+Recognizing the connection between hormonal decline and cardiovascular risk factors opens a new avenue for proactive wellness.
 The objective of integrated growth hormone support is to restore the signaling of the GH/IGF-1 axis to a more youthful and functional level.
 This is accomplished using specific molecules known as growth hormone secretagogues, or peptides.

 These are small protein chains that communicate directly with the pituitary gland, encouraging it to produce and release the body’s own growth hormone in a manner that respects its natural, pulsatile rhythm.